ITC Transmission: History

 ITC was founded in 1999 as International Transmission Co., a subsidiary of Detroit Edison (since renamed DTE Energy Electric Company, itself a subsidiary of DTE Energy), charged in the ownership, operation and maintenance of Detroit Edison's transmission system.
 In 2003, DTE sold the subsidiary to ITC Holdings Corp., making it the first fully independent electricity transmission company in the United States.
 ITC Holdings Corp. became a publicly traded company in 2005, and began construction of its Novi headquarters in 2006.
 Today it owns transmission systems in several states under a unique independent business model.

 On February 9, 2016, it was announced that Fortis Inc., a Canadian utility company based in St. John's, Newfoundland and Labrador, will buy ITC Holdings for about $6.9 billion.
 The utility operator will also assume $4.4 billion in debt in cash and stock deal.
 Fortis said it intends to retain all ITC employees and that ITC will continue as a stand-alone operation at its Novi headquarters.

+In November 2025, ITC Announced the retirement of CEO Linda Apsey and the appointment of Krista Tanner as her successor, effective March 23, 2026.